webberLV/lol-valorant-riot-name-changer/README.md

 ---

-Use responsibly.
+Use responsibly at your own accord.
 Don’t spam the LCU with thousands of requests.
 Not affiliated with Riot Games.

 ---